leonardocuellargold/AWS_mini_projects/README.md

 # AWS Modernization Mini Projects (LocalStack Deployments)

-This repository contains five short AWS modernization mini-projects, each built and deployed locally using **LocalStack**.
+This repository contains five short AWS modernization mini-projects, each built and deployed locally using [LocalStack](https://www.localstack.cloud/).
 These exercises demonstrate key AWS concepts in a hybrid-cloud modernization context,from serverless automation to container orchestration.

 All screenshots below are from my LocalStack deployments, showing real outputs, CLI interactions, and Docker activity.